1242509682/GodCheck/README_EN.md

 ## Update Log

 ```
+v1.0.4
+Reduced misjudgment rate:
+- Fixed the issue where healing amount and last health were not reset upon respawn.
+- When the last recorded health is 0, it will return to process 0 for re-inspection once.
+- Added a configuration item for life recovery after passing the check.

+v1.0.3
+Corrected the healing punishment check, which would still detect even if the nurse did not exist; when the nurse exists, it would determine the penalty-free distance.
+- Added logic to check for infinite dodging (triggered when the player is too close to a monster with full health).
+- Dodging triggered by accessories naturally reduces the number of violations, while being in a state of full health at a close distance increases the violation count.

 v1.0.2
-- Optimized logic
+Reoptimized logic:
-- Added configuration options for broadcasting invincibility checks, checking invincibility during boss fights, etc.
+- Added configuration options for broadcasting invincibility checks, damage boss invincibility check duration, etc.
-- Added automatic adjustment of damage reduction rate based on NPC kill progress when the global damage reduction rate is 0.
+- Added automatic adjustment of immunity rate based on NPC kill progress, enabled when the 'global immunity rate' is 0.
-- Owner group has immunity from checks.
+- The owner group has immunity check exemption permissions.
-- There is still a possibility of false positives in high-frequency healing detection.
+- There is still a possibility of misjudgment regarding high-frequency healing.

 v1.0.1
-Removed the check for exceeding the health upper limit (because Tshock handles it itself)
+Removed the detection of health exceeding the upper limit (as Tshock can handle this itself).
-Added a method to detect healing amounts, with customizable bans by account, UUID, or IP
+- Added methods for detecting healing amounts, allowing customizable bans for account, UUID, IP.
-Optimized punishment methods, handling teleportation punishment within a range
+- Optimized punishment methods, with range retrieval handling for teleporting player punishments.
-Automatically clears violation counts when a player dies, is kicked out, or banned
+- Automatically clears violation counts when a player dies, is kicked, or banned.
-Changed the check for buffs to an array, allowing for customizable durations
+- Changed the check for buffs to an array, allowing custom durations.

 v1.0.0
-Reconstructed the "Prevent Player Invincibility" plugin by GK
+Refactored the plugin from GK's 'Prevent Player Invincibility'.
-Added custom penalty methods,Only one of the four penalty methods can be enabled
+- Customizable punishment methods, only one out of four can be enabled.
-Customizable ban duration with automatic unban after expiration.
+- Customizable ban duration, automatically unban after expiration.
-Detects if player's damage and health levels are reasonable
+- Detects whether player damage and health are reasonable.
-Checks if players are invincible when approaching a BOSS
+- Checks if players are invincible when approaching a boss.
-The plugin has 3 process levels; level 0 and 1 check if players are invincible, level 2 checks if players are invincible during damage, health overflow, or BOSS battles.
+- This plugin has three process levels: level 0 and 1 check if the player is invincible, level 2 checks for player damage/health overflow/boss fight invincibility.
-When a player spawns or a BOSS appears, it will check once if they are invincible (this is process level 0)
+- When a player spawns or a boss appears, it will check once if they are invincible (i.e., process 0).
-Added condition judgment for negative health
+- Added conditions to judge negative health.
 ```

 ## Commands